Greg Howard (politician)

-Greg Howard is an American politician currently serving as a Connecticut State Representative from the 43rd District, which encompasses the towns of Stonington and North Stonington.
+Greg Howard (born 1980) is an American politician currently serving as a Connecticut State Representative from the 43rd district, which encompasses the towns of Stonington and North Stonington.

 Career

 Connecticut House of Representatives

 Howard, a Police Detective from the town of Stonington, was first elected to the seat in 2020.
 In 2021, Howard was a major proponent of a bill that would legalize online gambling in Connecticut.
 In the House, Howard currently serves as a member of both the Appropriations and Judiciary Committees.